Disposal of Fixed Assets

 Gain on Disposal

-When a fixed asset is sold at a price higher than its carrying amount at the date of disposal, the excess of sale proceeds over the carrying amount is recognized as gain.
+When a fixed asset is sold for an amount higher than its carrying amount at the date of disposal, the excess of sale proceeds over the carrying amount is recognized as gain on disposal.

-On January 1, 2006 Company A purchased equipment worth of $2 million.
-The company estimated the salvage value to be $0.2 million at the end of its useful life of 5 years.
+On 1 January 2006, Company B purchased equipment at a cost of $2 million.
+The company estimated its salvage value to be $0.2 million at the end of useful life of 5 years.

-The equipment account and the related accumulated depreciation account are written off in the process of disposal and the gain is reported in income statement.
+The equipment cost and the related accumulated depreciation are removed from balance sheet in the process of disposal and the gain is reported in income statement.

 Loss on Disposal